LevinaLab/rnn_timescale_public/README.md

 Models are saved in the `./trained_models` directory where models trained above 98% accuracy are saved as the curriculum grows.
 ## Evaluation
-To load and test a trained model, you can run the Jupyter Notebook `./training/eval.ipynb` to load and example and evaluate it on the task it was trained on.
+To load and test a trained model, you can run the Jupyter Notebook `./training/eval.ipynb` to load an example model and evaluate it on the task it was trained on.

 ## Analysis
 Codes for running different analysis on trained networks.
 It includes: